Skip to content

 • Understand where units of profitability would be rich

-These are all obvious talking points for an investor, but not necessarily the focus of pre-seed and seed-stage founders.
+These are all obvious talking points for an investor, but not necessarily the focus of early- stage founders.

-This is where AFI bridges the gap between what founders are doing, and what investors want to see.
+This is where AFI bridges the gap between what founders are building, and what customers and investors want to see.

-We identify the path to investment readiness, align stakeholders on both sides of the market, and connect the best companies with the most qualified investors.
-This ensures more early-stage startups across the continent are able to seize the opportunity to scale.
+We identify the path to investment readiness, align stakeholders on both sides of the table.
+This ensures more early-stage startups across the continent are able to seize the opportunity to grow and scale.